7 reasons to max out your Roth IRA in 2024

 4. Tax rates can always change, too

-You can’t predict what tomorrow looks like, but you can take steps to protect yourself against higher taxes.
+You can’t predict what tomorrow will look like, but you can take steps to protect yourself against higher taxes.
 By maxing out your contributions each year and paying taxes at your current tax rate, you’re eliminating the possibility of paying an even higher rate when you begin making withdrawals.
 Just as you diversify your investments, this move diversifies your future tax exposure.

 5. You’ll have a realistic picture of your retirement budget